-- ^{3.1.} Safeguarding children is defined in Keeping Children Safe in Education 2023 as:

-- protecting children from maltreatment

-- preventing impairment of children's mental and physical health or development

-- ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

-- taking action to enable all children to have the best outcomes (Children includes everyone under the age of 18)

-- ^{3.2.} The Howard Academy Trust acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-- Abuse and neglect
+- ^{4.1.} Safeguarding children is defined in Working Together to Safeguard Children 2023 and Keeping Children Safe in Education 2024 as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes - Children includes everyone under the age of 18 - ^{4.2.} Child Protection is a part of safeguarding and is defined as activity undertaken to protect specific children from significant harm. this includes harm inside or outside the home or online. - ^{4.3.} The Howard Academy Trust acknowledges that safeguarding includes a wide range of specific issues including (but not limited to): - Abuse and neglect

-- Bullying, including cyberbullying

-- Children with family members in prison
+- Bullying, including cyberbullying - Children with family members in prison

 - Children Missing Education (CME) or absent from education

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

 - Gender based abuse and violence against women and girls

 - Hate

 - Homelessness

 - Human trafficking and modern slavery

 - Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

 - Online safety

 - Child-on-child abuse

 - Preventing radicalisation and extremism

 - Private fostering

 - Relationship abuse

 - Serious Violence

 - Sexual Violence and Sexual Harassment

 - So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage

 - Upskirting

-- ^{3.3.} Also see Annex B within 'Keeping children Safe in Education' 2023 p.140)
+^{4.4.} Also see Annex B within 'Keeping children Safe in Education' 2023 p.140)

-4. Policy Compliance, Monitoring and Review
+5. Policy Compliance, Monitoring and Review

-- ^{4.1.} The Howard Academy Trust will review this policy at least annually.
-The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - ^{4.2.} The Board of Directors has strategic leadership responsibility for The Howard Academy Trust safeguarding arrangements and must ensure that Temple Mill Primary School complies with their duties under legislation.
-The Local Academy Board must ensure policies, procedures and training in their schools or colleges are effective and comply with the law at all times. - ^{4.3.} The Designated Safeguarding Leads / Head of School will ensure regular reporting on safeguarding activity and systems in school to the Local Academy Board.
-The Local Academy Board will not receive details of individual student situations or identifying features of families as part of their oversight. - ^{4.4.} This policy is available on our school website and is available on request from the school office.
+- ^{5.1.} The Howard Academy Trust will review this policy at least annually.
+The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - ^{5.2.} The Board of Directors has strategic leadership responsibility for The Howard Academy Trust safeguarding arrangements and must ensure that schools complies with their duties under legislation.
+The Local Academy Board must ensure policies, procedures and training in their schools or colleges are effective and comply with the law at all times. - ^{5.3.} The Designated Safeguarding Leads / Principals will ensure regular reporting on safeguarding activity and systems in school to the Local Academy Board.
+The Local Academy Board will not receive details of individual student situations or identifying features of families as part of their oversight. - ^{5.4.} This policy is available on our school website and is available on request from the school office.
 We also inform parents and carers about this policy when their children join our school and through our school newsletter.

-5. Key Responsibilities
+6. Key Responsibilities